 San Bruno Community Foundation Grant

-Our deep gratitude to SBCF for helping us provide families like K.C.’s a lifeline for San Mateo County families (and beyond) struggling with the challenges of raising a child or assisting an adult family member who has one or more developmental disabilities.
+Previously, we’ve also received the Foundation’s support for our Family Support Services (FSS) program, which provides professional assistance for families on topics with education, housing, legal rights, health, respite, and inclusion.
+We receive no government funding for FSS and the services provided to clients and their families are free, so PARCA relies heavily on grantors to help us fund this program.
+Our deep gratitude to SBCF for helping us provide a lifeline to San Mateo County families (and beyond) who are struggling with the challenges of raising a child or assisting an adult family member who has one or more developmental disabilities.